pgRouting/workshop/docs/chapters/osm2pgrouting.rst

 Create routing database
 -------------------------------------------------------------------------------------------------------------

-Before we can run osm2pgrouting we have to create PostgreSQL database and load PostGIS and pgRouting functions into this database.
+Before we can run osm2pgrouting we have to create PostgreSQL a database and load PostGIS and pgRouting functions into this database.
 Therefor open a terminal window and execute the following commands:

 .. code-block:: bash